How do private rental tenancies end?

 We have developed this survey so we can share information about the rental market and advocate for improvements to rental laws and systems.
-We will publish the results in a report every six to twelve months so that we can track trends and changes and inform the public.
+We will publish the results in a report every year so that we can track trends and changes and inform the public.
 We are also interested in the effect of the pandemic on renting.

-We thank Consumer and Business Services in South Australia who are including the link to our survey on their Online Bonds System to help us reach the right people and National Shelter and participating Shelter organisations around the country!
+We thank Consumer and Business Services in South Australia who included a link to our survey in their September update to help us reach the right people and the REA Group for sharing with their subscribers.

 Shelter SA has Deductible Gift Recipient status, which means any donation you make over $2 is tax deductible.